Genome Sequencing Facility

-The Kansas University Medical Center - Genome Sequencing Facility (GSF) was established by the Kansas University School of Medicine and operates in partnership with the Smith Intellectual and Developmental Disabilities Research Center (SIDDRC) NICHD HD02528 and the Kansas University Medical Center - Microarray Facility ( KUMC-MF ) .
-The mission of the Genome Sequencing Facility is to provide centralized access to Next Generation sequencing technology for the advancement of research conducted by Investigators of KUMC, Kansas Regents Institutions and member institutions of Frontiers: The Heartland Institute for Clinical and Translational Research.
+The Kansas University Medical Center - Genome Sequencing Facility (GSF) was established by the Kansas University School of Medicine and operates in partnership with the Kansas Intellectual and Developmental Disabilities Research Center (KIDDRC) NIH U54 HD090216 and the Kansas University Medical Center - Microarray Facility ( KUMC-MF ) .
+The mission of the Genome Sequencing Facility is to provide centralized access to Next Generation sequencing technology for the advancement of research conducted by Investigators of KUMC, Kansas Regent Institutions and member institutions of Frontiers: The Heartland Institute for Clinical and Translational Research.

 About the Genome Sequencing Facility

-The Kansas University Medical Center has established the Genome Sequencing Facility featuring the Illumina HiSeq 2500 Sequencing System.
-Utilizing the HiSeq System , Investigators can accelerate their research by performing large scale sequencing studies on complex genomes, transcriptomes and epigenomes.
-The Genome Sequencing Facility operates in conjunction with KUMC Bioinformatics Core, allowing for coordination of sequence data analysis between the Investigator and Bioinformatic Specialists.
+The Kansas University Medical Center - Genome Sequencing Facility has been providing NGS services since 2010.
+The facility operates the Illumina NovaSeq 6000 Sequencing System and the 10X Genomics Chromium Controller.
+Leveraging the the advanced speed and throughput capabilities of the NovaSeq System, Investigators can accelerate their research by performing large scale sequencing studies on comprehensive transcriptomes, large scale single cell expression, complex genomes and epigenomes.
+The Genome Sequencing Facility operates in conjunction with the KUMC Bioinformatics Core allowing for coordination of sequence data analysis support between the Investigator and Bioinformatic Specialists.
+Investigator support for library validation and nucleic acid isolation and quality control is also available through the Microarray Facility.